-Our facility is used for a wide range of research endeavors, including neutron activation analysis (NAA), radiation-damage evaluation for electronic components and for other materials, evaluation of neutron and radiation sensitive detectors, isotope production, and biomedical experiments.
-The OSU-NRL provides a variety of instructional services ranging from general tours to individual and group laboratory sessions and research projects structured to student and faculty interests.
+The OSU-NRL is used for a wide range of nuclear-related research endeavors, including evaluation of material elemental constituents using neutron activation analysis (NAA) and neutron depth profiling (NDP); evaluation of radiation damage to electronic components and other materials, such as optical fibers and optical fiber-based sensors; evaluation of neutron and gamma-ray radiation sensitive detector performance; isotope production; and biomedical experiments.
+The OSU-NRL staff provides a variety of instructional services ranging from general tours to group laboratory sessions, and facilitates research projects structured to student and faculty interests.

-The OSU-NRL is not constrained by a fixed duty-cycle, allowing great flexibility in scheduling research and education and performing demonstrations and laboratories that include power changes.
-Many laboratories include start-ups and shut-downs, allowing students to observe the reactor dynamics associated with these.
+The OSURR is not constrained by a fixed duty-cycle, allowing great flexibility in scheduling research and education, and performing demonstrations and laboratories that include power changes.
+Many laboratory classes include start-ups and shut-downs, allowing students to observe the associated reactor dynamics.
 The facility is made available by appointment on a first-come, first-served basis during regular business hours.

 The OSU-NRL is centrally located within Ohio, making it very accessible to all institutions in the state.
 In addition, Columbus is home to an international airport, making the OSU-NRL very accessible to out-of-state users.